IsaacLove/UW-SARP-Avionics-Recovery-Data-Collection-System/Readme.md

 To locate the rocket efficiently, we are using of Amateur Radio equipment transmitting on the 2 meter and 70 centimeter bands.
-We are using the APRS protocol to send GPS location data on the standard US APRS frequency, 144.390 MHz, since there are a large number of digipeaters to repeat the APRS signal, as well as add our rocket's location to online APRS maps.
+We are using the APRS protocol to send GPS location data on the standard US APRS frequency, 144.390 MHz, since there are a large number of digipeaters to increase the range of the APRS signal, as well as add our rocket's location to online APRS maps.
 The call sign and SSID of the rocket is KI7AFR-2 and can be tracked online on [aprs.fi here](http://aprs.fi/#!mt=roadmap&z=11&call=a%2FKI7AFR-2&timerange=3600&tail=360